OctopusDeploy/docs/docs/administration/data/data-migration.md

 1. For general disaster recovery learn about [backup and restore for your Octopus Server](/docs/administration/data/backup-and-restore.md).
 1. To move your Octopus database to another database server see [moving your database](/docs/administration/managing-infrastructure/moving-your-octopus/move-the-database.md).
 1. To move your Octopus Server and database to another server see [moving your Octopus Server and database](/docs/administration/managing-infrastructure/moving-your-octopus/move-the-database-and-server.md).
-1. To move your entire Octopus Server from a self-hosted installation to Octopus Cloud, contact our [support team](https://octopus.com/support) for help.
+1. To move your entire Octopus Server from a self-hosted installation to Octopus Cloud, see [migrating from self-hosted to Octopus Cloud](/docs/octopus-cloud/migrations.md).
+1. To move your entire Octopus Cloud instance to a self-hosted Octopus Server please [contact our support team](mailto:support@octopus.com) for advice and assistance.

 ## Tips